Lumieducation/H5P-Nodejs-library/docs/architecture.md

 ![Diagram showing the components at work](editor-architecture.svg)

 You have to implement all the components shown in blue.
 This library provides the parts in yellow and the grey parts are provided by Joubel's H5P client libraries (downloaded from the PHP implementation).
+The "Express Adapter" of h5p-nodejs-library deals with all AJAX calls by the H5P JavaScript client.
+You are free to use it, but can also implement the HTTP endpoints yourself.

 Note: The diagram doesn't show a complete list of all use cases and is only intended to illustrate how everything plays together!
 There is a lot more functionality in the h5p-nodejs-library, which is not listed here.